Jollywatt/GeometricAlgebra.jl/docs/src/theory/products.md

 # Wedge, Inner and Other Products

 The geometric product is the fundamental operation in geometric algebra.
-Together with grade projection ``⟨\phantom{A}⟩``, various other “graded products” may be defined by taking different grade projections of the basic product.
+Together with grade projection ``⟨\phantom{A}⟩_k``, various other “graded products” may be defined by taking different projections of the basic product.

 To motivate this, consider a ``p``-vector ``A`` and ``q``-vector ``B``.
 The product contains parts of every grade between the difference ``|p - q|`` and sum ``p + q`` in steps of two:
 ```math